openharmony/docs/en/application-dev/reference/apis/js-apis-reminderAgent.md

-# reminderAgent
+# @ohos.reminderAgent

 The **reminderAgent** module provides APIs for publishing scheduled reminders through the reminder agent.

-You can set your application to use the reminder agent APIs to create scheduled reminders for countdown timers, calendar events, and alarm clocks.
+You can use the APIs to create scheduled reminders for countdown timers, calendar events, and alarm clocks.
 When the created reminders are published, the timing and pop-up notification functions of your application will be taken over by the reminder agent in the background when your application is frozen or exits.

 > **NOTE**
 >